A Slightly Better Wife

 • Cart

-What would you do with an ice cream bucket FULL of crayons?
+What would you do with an ice cream bucket FULL of broken crayons?

-Well I’ll tell you what I did.
-I sorted them by color and saved all of them longer than 2 inches for precious little hands to color with.
-The ones under about 2 inches went back in the bucket to be melted into new exciting shapes!
+I set aside any crayons longer than about 2 inches for little hands to color with.
+The shorter pieces went back in the bucket — ready to be melted down into new, exciting shapes.

 Share this: